vawklee/vlee3645-tracker/README.md

 - default empty state: notification to get users to add books
 - change sidebar widths and heights to vw and vh, more responsive ?

+## Method of approach
+1. Worked on creating basic HTML layout
+2.

 ## Testing
 ### Browsers used for testing and viewing
 - Google Chrome